frazar/pleasewakemeforco.de/src/index.md

 Pretty code, ugly code.
 Working code, buggy code.
 You name it.

-My name is Francesco Zardi and I'm the author of this blog.
+My name is Francesco and this is my blog.

 ---